assaf/zombie/README.md

 window.

-You can create a new `zombie.Browser` and point it at a document, either by setting the `location` property or calling its `visit` method.
-As a shortcut, you can just call the `zombie.visit` method with a URL and callback.
+You can create a new `zombie.Browser` and point it at a document, either by setting the `location` property or calling its `visit` function.
+As a shortcut, you can just call the `zombie.visit` function with a URL and callback.

 The browser will load the document and if the document includes any